Morikoi/asteroid-blaster/docs/topics/logs-events.md

 #### Facts

-- [OpenSearch is an open-source fork of El
+- [OpenSearch is an open-source fork of Elasticsearch and Kibana 7.10](https://aws.amazon